 What happens when zealots move on

 For evidence of the consequences here, consider the cases of Dell and Microsoft.
-Michael Dell and Bill Gates, respectively, founded each of these companies and built them into global giants.
+Michael Dell and Bill Gates, respectively, founded these companies and built them into global giants.
 As they saw their visions to fruition, early shareholders earned up to 200 times their money along the way.

 But look at what's happened since Gates stepped down as CEO in 2000 and Dell in 2004.
 The stocks have stagnated.

-While Dell recently stepped back into the CEO role of his company, Gates announced that he will be stepping down entirely from a full-time role at Microsoft to focus on his work at the Bill & Melinda Gates Foundation.
+While Dell recently stepped back into the CEO role for his company, Gates announced that he will be stepping down entirely from a full-time role at Microsoft to focus on his work at the Bill & Melinda Gates Foundation.
 This, of course, is wonderful news for Gates, his wife, the foundation, and the people the foundation will help -- but not so much for Microsoft shareholders.

 Contrast that situation with that of another stock that's been moving up recently: Berkshire Hathaway.
 As the Liu/Yermack study notes, Warren Buffett continues to live in the Omaha house he purchased in 1958 for $31,500.
 Moreover, when it came time for Buffett to give some of his fortune away, he announced that he would donate it to the Gates foundation rather than set up his own foundation.
-This, in other words, is a founder/CEO still focused on his work.
+This, in other words, describes a founder/CEO who is still focused on his work.

 The Foolish bottom line